cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/DTVF/README.md

 The required `.sparql` files to be placed inside the agent before building the Docker image are provided in the [FeatureInfoAgent queries] sub-folder of this repository (as well as to be found in the `resource` folders of the respective input agents (i.e. MetOfficeAgent, EPCInstantiationAgent)).

-To build the Agent image and deploy it to the spun up stack, please run the following commands from the [FeatureInfoAgent] directory (after providing the above files):
+To build the Agent image and deploy it to the spun up stack, please run the following commands from the [FeatureInfoAgent] directory wherever the stack is running (i.e. potentially on the remote VM):

 ```bash
 # Build the agent image